 Research goal: Gain first-hand knowledge and empathy.

-This research technique is not conducted with real customers or users, but rather by someone on the design team.
+Also known as an “experience audit,” this research technique is not conducted with real customers or users, but rather by someone on the design team.
 The goal is to gain a first-hand perspective of the user experience, and then document the process, plus capture all observations into a hypothesis map or concept map.

 Service Safaris are even more useful and insightful when conducted by multiple members of the team—so that you can gather and share differing points of view with each other.